These are fair questions as your comfort and ease throughout your Reiki session should be your practitioner’s priority.

 You can receive Reiki sitting on a chair or lying on a treatment couch, similar to a massage table.
 I have to confess I even gave a treatment to one of my clients when she was laid out on a dining room table.
 I should point out she was a good friend and so it was hilariously funny, but the treatment was just as effective.
 The point being, Reiki can be given anywhere.

 Now in terms of length of treatment, this can vary.
 A typical treatment will last 30 minutes, though in some cases there may be a need to extend it to 60 minutes.

 Many practitioners will dim the lights slightly, or ensure there is no light shining directly above your eyes to enable you to relax.
 Feel free to close your eyes and listen to the gentle music in the background.

 I follow the traditional form of Usui Reiki so I work through a series of hand placements around the head, neck and body, front and back.
 Once I have completed the hand placements on one side, I will place my hands gently on your shoulders before asking you to turn over so you can begin receiving treatment on the other side.

 As you turn your attention to what you feel within your body, you may notice sensations of heat or cold, tingling or pulsing.
 These are all indications that Reiki is at work.
-Some people do not feel
+Some people do not feel anything at all.

 If you turn your attention to what you feel in your body, you may notice sensations of e.g. heat, or cold, or tingling or pulsing – all indications or Reiki at work.
 Some people feel nothing, and this is not unusual, but the experienced Reiki practitioner will sense the flow of energy and will be able to confirm you are actively receiving treatment.